pyccel/pyccel/docs/openmp.md

 --omp-version=5.0
 ```

-### epyccel Integration
+### Epyccel Integration
-When using epyccel, configure OpenMP through the accelerators parameter:
+When using Epyccel, configure OpenMP through the accelerators' parameter:

 ```python
 accelerators=['openmp']